 How to Grow Anything: Food Gardening for Everyone, by Melinda Myers

-How to Grow Anything: Food Gardening for Everyone is a foundational gardening course all about growing edible plants, taught by Melinda Myers.
+How to Grow Anything: Food Gardening for Everyone is a foundational vegetable gardening course taught by Melinda Myers.
 This course covers a host of topics around growing food, including garden planning, seed starting, planting a vegetable garden, growing fruit, and the basics of composting.

 Melinda Myers is a horticulturist, certified arborist, gardening author, and educator known for her numerous columns, tv appearances and gardening books.
 How to Grow Anything: Food Gardening for Everyone, with Melinda Myers is presented by The Great Courses.
-This course is also included in their new The Great Courses Plus (Streaming Service for Online Courses) alongside some other excellent online gardening video classes.
+This course is also included in their new The Great Courses Plus alongside some other excellent online gardening video classes.